internetlehrer/Lp2LrsPrivacy/README.md

 git clone https://github.com/internetlehrer/Lp2LrsPrivacy.git Lp2LrsPrivacy
 ```

-Make sure you have installed the Lp2Lrs-Plugin.
+Make sure you have installed the Lp2Lrs- or the Events2Lrs-Plugin.
 Then install/update and activate the Lp2LrsPrivacy-Plugin in the ILIAS Plugin Administration.

 ## Usage